bioinfomaticsCSU/LoopPredictor/README.md

 ```

 ### 2. Predicting loops for unknown cell types
 The testing data were available in /example/NIH3T3_prediction_example.
-The structure of folder was shown as below, there are two kinds of necessary files need to be prepared as input.
+The structure of folder was shown as below, the featureData is the necessary input for the prediction, and if you want to investigate the topology structures of a set of specific genes, a bed file containing the regions of genes could be provided.
+If there is no bed file inputing, the prediction will be performed for the whole genome in de novo, which will take some time.
 ```bash
  example /
    NIH3T3_prediction_example /